MarieGotthardt/id2223-lab1/README.md

 In this Lab, we created a severless ML system for predicting the quality of wines and creating new wine samples on a daily basis.

-We use Hopsworks to store two feature groups: *wine-enriched-balanced* which holds the features of the wine quality dataset and *quality predictions*, which stores the predicted wine qualities and is used for outcome monitoring.
-Furthermore, a model is registered on Hopsworks which we use for the classification task.

 This system consists of several pipelines.
 In the first pipeline ([EDA and Backfill](https://github.com/MarieGotthardt/id2223-lab1/blob/main/wine-eda-and-backfill-feature-group.ipynb)), we transform the raw data and output reusable features and labels which are stored in a feature group